Hateful Graffiti Found At Quincy High School - The Quincy Sun

 By SCOTT JACKSON

-Officials are investigating after hateful and threatening graffiti containing racial slurs was found inside a bathroom at Quincy High School on Thursday.
+The graffiti found inside a bathroom stall on Dec.
+15 included the message, “we want a white principal” and a hanging stick figure, according to Supt.
+Kevin Mulvey.
+Mulvey said there would be no tolerance for such hateful graffiti and the student or students responsible would face “substantial disciplinary consequences.”

-In a letter to parents of Quincy High School students, Principal Keith Ford, who is Black, said the graffiti was “threatening to me personally, as well as other members of the school community.”
+The school’s principal, Keith Ford, who is Black, notified parents about the graffiti in a letter.

-“The graffiti has been removed and an investigation is underway so that those identified as involved in this misconduct will be held accountable,” Ford wrote in his letter.
+“Hateful and threatening graffiti that included racial slurs was once again found in a Quincy High School restroom today.
+This graffiti was threatening to me personally, as well as other members of the school community,” Ford wrote in his Dec.
+15 letter.
+“The graffiti has been removed and an investigation is underway so that those identified as involved in this misconduct will be held accountable.

-In a phone interview on Friday morning, Supt.
-Kevin Mulvey said Ford has the full support of school district.
-Mulvey said the incident remained under investigation and that the student or students responsible for the graffiti would be held fully accountable.
+In a phone interview the following morning, Mulvey said Ford has the full support of the school district.
+The superintendent said the incident was being investigated and that the student or students responsible for the graffiti would be held fully accountable.

 “Keith Ford has the full support of myself and the SLT (superintendent’s leadership team),” Mulvey said.
 “We are working together to hold the student or students who did this accountable.”